Skip to main content

 3

-Force the King to the Corner
+Force the King to the Edge

 4

-Deliver the Knight or Bishop Mate
+Deliver the Knight Mate

 Why Vukovic Mate Tests Piece Coordination